For Cultural Institutions

 -

-Listings will be designed to be educator-friendly and family-accessible: informative without jargon, engaging without being promotional.
-The format is flexible, so additional information can be added, if appropriate.
+Listings are designed to be educator-friendly and family-accessible: informative without jargon, engaging without being promotional.

 First, the good news: 50 cultural institutions have the opportunity to join the LLN for ONE YEAR at NO CHARGE!

 I believe in the future of this project, and I am certain that cultural institutions and nontraditional schools are a natural partnership.
-So in its first year, LLN will launch with an initial focus on six states where community-based learning and microschools are already thriving::
+Phase One focuses on eight priority states where microschools and community-based learning are growing and thriving:

 -